j-s-correa/RDAMP---Sales-Analysis/README.md

 ---

-## Interactive Dashboard Logic

-To make it more dynamic, I used the list option to create a drop-down parameter.
-Once the calculated field was created and linked to the parameter, I applied a filter where the condition returns “True” based on the selected dropdown value.
-Then, by dragging Country and Category into the view, we can display only the top revenue results.
+**Tableau Sales & Revenue Analysis Dashboards**

+This repository contains a collection of interactive Tableau dashboards designed to analyse sales, cost, and revenue performance across various dimensions such as product category, region, and order mode.
+The dashboards are structured to provide actionable insights and enable dynamic user interaction via parameter-driven filters and top-N selectors.

+**Interactive Logic**

+To enhance interactivity, a drop-down parameter was implemented using Tableau's List option.
+A corresponding calculated field evaluates to `TRUE` based on the selected parameter value, and this field is applied as a filter across views.
+This approach allows users to dynamically filter for the Top N results (e.g., top countries, categories, or products) based on revenue or other KPIs.

+**Dashboards Included**

+**Dashboard 1 – Sales Performance Summary**

+- Displays key sales KPIs
+- Highlights the Top N best-selling products
+- Shows revenue distribution by country
+- Offers a high-level view of product and geographic performance

+**Dashboard 2 – Cost, Sales & YoY Revenue Comparison**

+- Compares total costs vs. sales
+- Breaks down Year-over-Year (YoY) revenue by category
+- Interactive filters enable exploration of profitability trends by category
+- Ideal for identifying cost-efficiency and revenue growth patterns

+**Dashboard 3 – Revenue by Category and Order Mode**

+- Shows revenue breakdown by product category and order mode
+- Includes a Top N selector for focused insights
+- Helps evaluate channel effectiveness and category performance

+**Dashboard 4 – Revenue by Country and Region**

+- Visualises revenue by geographic region and country
+- Displays total cost, average discount, and revenue breakdown by category
+- Includes a Top N filter for drilling into the most impactful areas

 ---

 ## Final Presentation

-Finally, I created a story using three dashboards, each presenting key insights, and combined them into a single, unified Tableau Story.
+Finally, I created a story using four dashboards, each presenting key insights, and combined them into a single, unified Tableau Story.

 You can view the full interactive Tableau Public story here:
 [View Tableau Story on Tableau Public](https://public.tableau.com/app/profile/juan.correa./viz/RDAMP-AceSuperstore/AceSuperstoreInsights#1)